Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 ## Enhance your model

 You've got the basics going with your Visual Editor model!
-It has succesfully joined two source models but you need to futher transform the data to get what you need.
+It has succesfully joined two source models, but you need to futher transform the data to get what you need.
 A list of customers who buy a lot of repeat items as you consider a loyalty club rewards program.

 ### Aggregate data

 There are multiple options for transforming your data including custom formulas, filters, and unions.
-We're going to keep this guide simple and add a straightforward aggregation operator to tell you which of your customers are buying the most repeat products so you can offer them coupons as part of your Jaffle Shop rewards program.
+Keep it simple for no and add an aggregation operator to tell you which of your customers are buying the most repeat products.

 1. Drag the **Aggregation** operator over to the right of the join.
 2. Connect the aggregation operator to the join operator.